aungkhantko/os-project/notes.md

 - interrupts used to execute higher priority instructions
 - BIOS sets up a table called the interrupt service routines (ISRs)
 - data is passed to interrupt routines through registers
+- BIOS stores boot drive in dl on start so useful to save for later operations

 # Syntax and other stuff
 ```